sai19872000/German_traffic_sign-classifier-tensorflow/README.md

 ###Design and Test a Model Architecture

 ####1.
-With the LeNet-5 solution from the lecture, I achived a validation set accuracy of about 0.9.
-But for this project the accurary needs to be atleast 0.93.
-For this reason I have tried several different things.
+With the LeNet-5 architecture, I achived a validation set accuracy of about 0.9.
+I have tried several different things to imporve the model performence.
 Here I will explain the steps I have taken to improve the model validation accurary.

 I have used a grid search of parameters for each of implementation